algorismes/algorismes.github.io/_pages/about.md

 ---

+**October 2021** - Accepted papers-

++ J. Mur, J.Vitrià. *What's on the telly?
+Causality for recommender systems in public-service media corporations*, Causal Data Science Meeting 2021, November 15–16, 2021.
+The workshop will be online, jointly organized by Maastricht University and Copenhagen Business School.

++ M. Pedemonte, J. Vitrià, and A. Parafita.
+"Algorithmic Causal Effect Identification with `causaleffect`." arXiv preprint arXiv:2107.04632 (2021).

++ J. Mena, O. Pujol, and J. Vitrià.
+2021.
+A Survey on Uncertainty Estimation in Deep Learning Classification Systems from a Bayesian Perspective.
+ACM Comput.
+Surv.
+54, 9, DOI:https://doi.org/10.1145/3477140

 **July 2021** - We are part of one of the 38 winning projects of the [Artificial Intelligence in Health & Care NHS Award](https://www.gov.uk/government/news/36-million-boost-for-ai-technologies-to-revolutionise-nhs-care): Detecting bowel cancer – using AI to analyse video recordings of the gastrointestinal tract, taken from a swallowable camera, to target bowel cancer and other gastrointestinal diseases.

 ![.](https://user-images.githubusercontent.com/5478512/123311775-db9ef280-d527-11eb-86a0-6b0b036e0c6f.jpg)